Concepts behind Redis Cloud Essentials

 While it is a design decision that Redis is a (mostly) single-threaded process and this does keep it extremely performant yet simple, there are times when clustering is advised.
 For Redis Cloud Essentials, it is advantageous and efficient to employ clustering to scale Redis databases when: The dataset is big enough that it would benefit from using the RAM resources of more than one server.
 We recommend sharding a dataset once it reaches the size of 25 GB (50 GB for RoF).

-There are six supported data eviction policies to choose from for each database.
-They are: Options Description allkeys-lru Evicts the least recently used keys out of all keys allkeys-random Randomly evicts keys out of all keys volatile-lru (default) Evicts the least recently used keys out of keys with an "expire" field set volatile-random Randomly evicts keys with an "expire" field set volatile-ttl Evicts the shortest time-to-live and least recently used keys out of keys with an "expire" field set no eviction Returns error if memory limit has been reached when trying to insert more data
+For each database, you can choose from these data eviction policies: Options Description allkeys-lru Evicts the least recently used keys out of all keys allkeys-lfu Evicts the least frequently used keys out of all keys allkeys-random Randomly evicts keys out of all keys volatile-lru (default) Evicts the least recently used keys out of keys with an "expire" field set volatile-lfu Evicts the least frequently used keys out of keys with an "expire" field set volatile-random Randomly evicts keys with an "expire" field set volatile-ttl Evicts the shortest time-to-live and least recently used keys out of keys with an "expire" field set no eviction Returns error if memory limit has been reached when trying to insert more data